-Toxoplasmosis is a protozoa that infects almost all mammals, but felines are the primary host viagra en ligne quebec.
+Toxoplasmosis is a protozoa that infects almost all mammals, but felines are the primary host.
 Healthy cats with a positive antibody titer pose little risk to humans.
 People often hear that they can get toxoplasmosis from their cat but there are other, more common ways, as well.
 They can get it from handling raw meat and gardening.
 It is important to follow good hygiene and the recommendations listed below.

 The oocysts (eggs) need 24 hours to become infective, so it is important to empty litter boxes daily.